leematos/mixxxml/README.md

 ---
 ##Mixxxml Syntax

-Mixxxml has a very simple syntax that is very intuitive for beginners and experts alike.
+Mixxxml has a simple syntax that is intuitive for beginners and experts alike.
 Check out the features below:

 ###Tags